 When completed, the trail system will provide people with limited mobility access to the beauty of this amazing wildlife refuge—a patchwork of ponds and wetlands providing habitat and refuge for wildlife in a sheltered wetland where no signs of human habitation are visible.

 A breeding pair of bald eagles has nested near the waterside in past years.
 Rare pied-billed grebes are also found on the reserve, and a visit from the Mount Grace Conservation Committee logged sightings of blue heron, Canada Geese, bald eagles, ravens, mallards, hooded mergansers, black ducks, and a rare juvenile golden eagle.

 The project closed on August 24, 2016, permanently protecting the heart of a vast, isolated wetland situated in the heavily forested landscape of north central Massachusetts, providing an important refuge for migrating waterfowl as well as an exceptional breeding location for threatened bird species.
 The land also serves as a natural classroom for the nearby Royalston School in partnership with Mount Grace's TerraCorps program.
 You can click on Jeff Blanchard's amazing eagle nest photos below to expand them.

 The Royalston Eagle Reserve Conservation Area was funded in part by grants from the Massachusetts Local Acquisition for Natural Diversity (LAND) Program, the North American Wetland Conservation Act (NAWCA) program, the Fields Pond Foundation, and the Community Foundation for North Central Massachusetts.

 Mount Grace has raised the $36,000 needed to complete this project.
 Thanks to everyone who supported the Eagle Reserve with a tax-deductible gift of any amount.

 Amount Raised $36,000+

-Gifts raised after 8/28/16 will support the land conservation and stewardship work of Mount Grace.
+Gifts raised through this link will now support the land conservation and stewardship work of Mount Grace.